nbrar1282/ReminderProject/breakdownofWork.md

 Deleting a Task - Developed a feature to delete reminders, allowing users to remove tasks from their list effectively.

 I watched the videos from week 10 to understand how these two functionalities work.

+Simranjit Kaur:
+I watched videos from week 10 and ran the code to find bugs in the code.